The Psychology of Self-Sabotage

 What self-sabotage, perfectionism, and chronic unfinishedness are actually protecting.

-A great deal of modern conversation around self-sabotage tries to explain complex psychological processes into simplistic language: fear of success, low motivation, laziness, lack of discipline.
+A great deal of modern conversation around self-sabotage tries to compress complex psychological processes into simplistic language: fear of success, low motivation, laziness, lack of discipline.
 While these explanations are emotionally satisfying, they are often analytically incomplete.
 Most people who repeatedly fail to finish meaningful work are not merely avoiding effort.
 They are managing psychological conflict.

-Completion is psychologically expensive.
+Completion is psychologically expensive

 Finishing something exposes the individual to evaluation, permanence, visibility, and reality.
 An unfinished idea retains potential.
 A completed one becomes vulnerable to judgment.
 This distinction matters more than most people realize.
 As long as the novel remains unwritten, the business unlaunched, or the application unsent, the individual can maintain an internal fantasy of what might have been.
 Potential protects the ego from confrontation with limitation.